Show Boat (1936 film): Reception

+Lionel Collier, writing for the British magazine Picturegoer, described the film as "a straight forward melodrama accompanied by Jerome Kerne’s haunting melodies and staged excellently."
+He was impressed by several of the performances, particularly those of Irene Dunne who "deserves all your applause for an outstanding characterisation", Charles Winniger who provides "a perfect gem" in his scenes and Hattie McDaniel who gives a "clever" performance.
+He summed up his opinion with the observation, "I can give you no better reason for not missing this picture than that it provides real entertainment - and the main function of the screen is to entertain."

-It was the 8th most popular film at the British box office in 1935–36.
+It was the 8th-most popular film at the British box office in 1935–36.

+Metacritic, which uses a weighted average, assigned the a score of 88 out of 100, based on ten critics, indicating "universal acclaim".

 Temporary withdrawal from circulation

 Although the film was critically acclaimed and successful at the box office, it was withdrawn from circulation in the 1940s, after Metro-Goldwyn-Mayer, which wanted to remake the film, bought the rights (and all prints) from Universal.
 MGM originally wanted to star Jeanette MacDonald and Nelson Eddy in the remake, but those plans fell through.
 MGM's Show Boat did not begin filming until late 1950, and was released in the summer of 1951 with Kathryn Grayson and Howard Keel in the leading roles.

-The fact that Paul Robeson, who had played Joe in the 1936 version, was blacklisted in 1950 further assured that the 1936 film would not be seen for a long time, and it was not widely seen again until after Robeson's death in 1976.
 In 1983 it made its debut on cable television, and a few years later, on PBS.
 It was subsequently shown on TNT and now turns up from time to time on TCM.

 In 2014, a restoration of the film became available on DVD in the U.S. as part of Warner Home Video's Archive Collection line; and in 2020, a 4K restoration Blu-ray was released by The Criterion Collection.